 provided that the study or EIA has been accepted by the City, the Region and, where appropriate, Conservation Halton.
-Once such refinements have been approved through an approval process under The Planning Act, The Niagara Escarpment Planning and Development Act or Federal or Provincial Environmental Assessment requirements, these refinements shall be in effect on the date of such approval.
-The City will maintain mapping showing such refinements and shall incorporate them in the appropriate Schedules to this Plan as part of the City's statutory review of the Plan.
+Once such refinements have been approved through an approval process under The Planning Act, The NiagaraEscarpment Planning and Development Act or Federal or Provincial Environmental Assessment requirements, these refinements shall be in effect on the date of such approval.
+The City will maintain mapping showing such refinements and shall incorporate them in the appropriate Schedules to this Plan as part of the City's statutory review of this Plan.
+If the refinement undertaken in accordance with this policy leads to a reduction in the size of the Natural Heritage System designation, the new land use designation shall be consistent with the Zoning By-law designation and shall not require an Official Plan Amendment.